Azure/azure-quickstart-templates/quickstarts/microsoft.logic/logic-app-create/README.md

 ---
-description: This template creates an empty logic app that can be used to define workflows.
+description: This template creates an empty logic app that you can use to define workflows.
 page_type: sample
 products:
 - azure